 - Income-driven repayment forgiveness: It’s also possible to have a portion of your student loans forgiven if you’re on an income-driven repayment plan.
 Once the 10-, 20- or 25-year repayment term ends with these programs, any remaining balance is forgiven.
 The forgiven amount is not taxable if you hit the end of your repayment period before 2026.

 Most lenders will offer a 0.25 percent discount if you set up automatic payments on your loan, and some may go as high as 0.50 percent with relationship discounts.

 In addition, private lenders may offer interest rate discounts if you meet certain criteria, like making a certain number of on-time payments or taking out another loan with the same company.
 If you have private student loans, contact your lender and ask about interest rate reductions and discounts.

 The federal government offers a student loan interest deduction on your taxes for interest paid during the year on qualified loans.
 The law allows you to deduct up to $2,500, depending on your adjusted gross income.
 The deduction is available for both federal and private student loans.

 You can claim this tax deduction if you’re legally required to pay interest on a qualified student loan and your filing status is not married filing separately.
-There are also adjusted gross income limits for this program, which are set annually.
+This program also has adjusted gross income limits, which are set annually.
 You do not need to itemize to claim this deduction.

 Pros and cons of paying off student loans early